-Hypogonadism is the medical term for the condition in males that is caused when the body is not producing sufficient amounts of testosterone.
-What most people don’t realize is that in addition to sexual desire, testosterone also affects lean body mass, strength, bone density, mental focus, mood, fat loss, and other important factors in both males and females.
+Hypogonadism is the medical term for a male condition caused by the bodynot producing sufficient amounts of testosterone.
+Most people don’t realize that in addition to sexual desire, testosterone also affects lean body mass, strength, bone density, mental focus, mood, fat loss, and other essential factors in both males and females.

 Common complaints for men with hypogonadism include: lower sexual desire (libido), erectile dysfunction (softer erections or lack of erections), depression, low energy and appetite, changes in body composition (lower lean body mass and higher abdominal fat), lower strength, reductions in body and facial hair, less mental focus and decreased height and osteoporosis (decrease in bone density).

-As list shows, normalizing testosterone in people who have lower than normal levels has dramatic benefits, among which are increased sexual desire, lean body mass, bone density, strength, mood, motivation, mental focus, and stamina.
+A list shows that normalizing testosterone in people with lower-than-normal levels has dramatic benefits, including increased sexual desire, lean body mass, bone density, strength, mood, motivation, mental focus, and stamina.
 However, these benefits can be erased if proper monitoring, dose adjustment, and appropriate choice of testosterone replacement option are not accomplished.